 Magazine Gateway, Leicester

-The original purpose of the gateway was to provide a grand imposing entrance into the religious collegiate precinct of The Newarke.
-In 1330 the Trinity Hospital had been established by Henry, 3rd Earl of Lancaster in an area along the south side the castle wall.
-His son rose to be Duke of Lancaster and further aggrandised the area by founding a new collegiate Church of the Annunciation of St. Mary which housed a holy relic claimed to be a thorn from Christ's Crown of thorns.
+The gateway’s primary function was to create a grand entrance into the religious collegiate precinct of The Newarke.
+This area had been significantly developed in the 14th century.
+In 1330, Henry, the 3rd Earl of Lancaster, founded Trinity Hospital along the castle’s southern wall.
+His son, later the Duke of Lancaster, further elevated the district’s status by establishing the Collegiate Church of the Annunciation of St. Mary, which housed a revered relic—said to be a thorn from Christ’s Crown of Thorns.

 Want to visit this sight?
 Check out these Self-Guided Walking Tours in Leicester.
 Alternatively, you can download the mobile app "GPSmyCity: Walks in 1K+ Cities" from Apple App Store or Google Play Store.
 The app turns your mobile device to a personal tour guide and it works offline, so no data plan is needed when traveling abroad.